Campus Galli: Construction progress

 A small area in the forest was cleared by the end of June 2013, and temporary shelters for the craftsmen were built.
 A map of the site shows areas for carpenters, basket weavers, potters, blacksmiths, stonemasons, wood turners, broom makers, roofers, textile workers, and rope makers.
 There are also pens for pigs, goats and sheep, and a chicken coop, along with a bee hive.
 There is also a herb garden for medicinal plants.
-In the center of the site is the ongoing construction of a wooden church.

 Wooden church

 The construction of a wooden church was started in 2014, and the main structure was completed in 2015.
 Construction continues on the interior and details of the exterior.

 Scholarly research

 On 20 April 2018, the Campus Galli was officially named 'teaching and research site of the University of Tübingen'.
 The production of ceramics and also the production and processing of mortars using medieval methods at Campus Galli are of interest to the Competence Center Archaeometry Baden-Wuerttemberg (CCA-BW).
 Mineralogical investigations can establish the connection between archaeological finds and materials produced according to traditional methods.
 Archaeological experiments on ceramic firing and joint courses for students of archaeology will also be conducted as part of the cooperation.